How Many Torr Are In 1 Atm

 Standard Atmosphere and Its Value

 The International System of Units (SI) recognizes the Pascal (Pa) as the standard unit of pressure, defined as one Newton per square meter (N/m²).
-However, the atmosphere (atm) remains a widely used unit, particularly in chemistry and engineering.
+That said, the atmosphere (atm) remains a widely used unit, particularly in chemistry and engineering.
 The standard atmosphere is defined as exactly 101,325 Pascals.
 This standardization provides a consistent reference point for pressure measurements across different fields and applications.

 Relationship Between Torr and atm